-- Electronic submission by employers of the total 2019 payroll (Form TD7). - Submission of the 2020 provisional income tax return and payment of the first instalment. - Electronic submission of 2019 personal income tax returns and payment of 2019 personal income tax under the self-assessment of/by employees and pensioners, whose incomes do not include income from a trade/business, rents, dividends, interest, royalties nor income relating to trading goodwill (1).
+- Submission of the 2021 provisional income tax return and payment of the first instalment. - Electronic submission of 2020 personal income tax returns and payment of 2020 personal income tax under the self-assessment by employees and pensioners, whose incomes do not include income from a trade/business, rents, dividends, interest, royalties nor income relating to trading goodwill (1). - Electronic submission of 2020 personal tax returns and payment of 2020 personal income tax under the self assessment method by other individuals who have gross income that falls under Article 5 (includes dividends, interest and profits from share dealings) and who are not obliged to prepare audited financial statements (1) (2).